yuhinas/bb_tracking/README.md

 ```bash
 python path/to/script.py
 ```

 The only exception is `tracking/track.py`, which requires a YAML configuration file as an argument:
 ```bash
 python track.py config.yml
 ```

+(Optional) If you want to directly inspect tracking results from video frames, you can refer to `tracking/script_output_tracked_video.ipynb`.
+The relevant code cells are provided for reference and should be copied into a `.py` script for execution.

 ## License